sharktacos/OpenColorIO-configs/docs/Photoshop.md

 ## Painting sRGB Texture Maps

 Currently the ACES Output Transform (RRT) has a number of [hue shifts and skews](chroma.md), which will affect images going from sRGB space to ACEScg.
-If you need to paint a texture map in Photoshop, it's therefore good to see how it will appear through the display transform, just as you can in a 3D paint program like [Mari](Mari.md) or [Substance Painter](Substance.md).
+If you need to paint a texture map in Photoshop, it's therefore good to see how it will appear through the display transform for a WYSIWYG workflow, just as you can in a 3D paint program like [Mari](Mari.md) or [Substance Painter](Substance.md).
 Here's the Digital Emily2 texture map in Photoshop.
 This is a PNG file converted from the scene-linear sRGB/Rec709 EXR file.

 <img src="img/Photoshop3.png" alt="Photoshop" width="70%"/>